Chicken and Shrimp Recipes

 Tips

-• For extra flavor, deglaze the skillet with a splash of white wine or chicken broth after cooking the chicken
+• For extra flavor, deglaze the skillet with a splash chicken broth after cooking the chicken

 • Don’t overcook the shrimp; they turn rubbery if left on the heat too long.